ErDmYLmZ/MobCodeChallenge/README.md

    ● To run all the tests via Maven tab, click on Maven tab then double-click on "verify".

    ● To run a single test, go to "src/test/resources/features" file select the regarding feature file and click on the "Run" button.

+## Test Reports
+   ● To see the "ExtentPdf" reports go to "testReports/pdfReport/ExtentPdf.pdf" and double-click.

+   ● To see the detailed "Spark" reports go to "testReports/sparkReport/Spark.html" and right click/Open In/Browser/Chrome

+   ● To reach out the test reports via "Circle CI" commit and push to gitlab repository, it will automatically trigger the Circle Ci then go to "https://app.circleci.com/pipelines/github/ErDmYLmZ/MobiquityCodeChallenge", click on success link, click on "built-and-test" link, click on "ARTIFACTS" and click on the "~/test-results/junit/Spark.html" link.

+## Postman Collection
+   ● Postman collection is ready as Json format in the "PostmanCollection" directory.
+It can be imported to postman.

 ### Dependencies
    ● io.rest-assured/rest-assured/5.2.0